Policies & Regulations - Alcohol Beverage and Drug Policies

 - The misuse of alcohol is a potential problem for college campuses.
 The inappropriate and irresponsible advertising of alcohol on a campus can further contribute to the problems of alcohol abuse.
-Therefore, the University of Maine has developed the following policy in support of a responsible approach to dealing with alcohol distributors wishing to advertise alcoholic beverages on campus: departments, programs, or officially recognized organizations of the University of Maine will only enter into advertising agreements with alcoholic beverage distributors/companies or their agents when the advertisements clearly advocate responsible alcohol use; have been approved by the Office of Alcohol and Drug Education Programs; and meet the following criteria; the essential element of on-campus alcohol ads being a clear anti-alcohol abuse message:
+Therefore, the University of Maine has developed the following policy in support of a responsible approach to dealing with alcohol distributors wishing to advertise alcoholic beverages on campus: departments, programs, or officially recognized organizations of the University of Maine will only enter into advertising agreements with alcoholic beverage distributors/companies or their agents when the advertisements clearly advocate responsible alcohol use; have been approved by the Student Wellness Resource Center; and meet the following criteria; the essential element of on-campus alcohol ads being a clear anti-alcohol abuse message:

-- Administration and oversight of the University’s Alcohol Beverage Marketing Policy rests with the Office of Alcohol and Drug Education Programs.
+- Administration and oversight of the University’s Alcohol Beverage Marketing Policy rests with the Student Wellness Recourse Center.
 In interpreting the policy, the decisions of that office are subject to the same administrative review which applies to all other University policies, namely, that decisions can be appealed to the next supervisory level, up to and including the President.
 Oversight includes seeking action on non-compliance and resolving differences in policy interpretation.
 All individuals and departments within the University are expected to comply.

 In instances, such as hazing, where a student or students force another to consume alcohol or other drugs, or conspire(s) to force another to consume alcohol or other drugs, or fail(s) to take direct action to stop the incident (personal intervention, calling authorities) immediate and strict sanctions (including suspension/dismissal) may be imposed on the responsible individual(s).